mayuu7/Bubble-IO-To-Google-Sheet-Data-Migration-Automation-Script/README.md

 # Google-Sheets-App-Script-To-Sync-Bubble-IO-Data
-This is a google app script to fetch the data from Bubble IO for any data type and update it.
-You can schedule a trigger in google app script to make sure this script runs everyday and it will update the data from Bubble IO to Google Sheets.
+This is a google app script to fetch the data from Bubble IO for any data type and update it on the google sheets.
+You can schedule a trigger in google app script to make sure this script runs everyday and it will update the data from Bubble IO to Google Sheets, thus creating a sync between google sheets and Bubble IO.

 ## To run this script on google app script, first you need to setup the sheets in a specified format.
 In Google Sheets, do the following :